bryantto08/Productivity-App/README.md

 ## Overview (Capstone Project for my Applied Internet Technology class)

-Project can be accessed here: [link](https://master.d2st5pmceso7n9.amplifyapp.com/)
+Project can be accessed [here](https://master.d2st5pmceso7n9.amplifyapp.com/)

 Organizing your goals and tasks that you need to complete is an essential part of building a more productive and healthier life.
 Note.me is a web application that allows you to keep track of any responsibility you need to do as well as containing a platform for effective note-taking.